tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Lou and a bunch of scrubs under Ybb for most of the year.
-Tour 3 became azure ray the china avengers came in and got
+**How did this roster happen?** Lou, 天命, and some mostly unknown up-and-coming Chinese players were quietly doing their under "Ybb Gaming" tag for most of the year.
+Then all of a sudden, Tour 3, the fuckin' China Avengers got assembled and this team became Azure Ray.

+Fy was still actively playing on Vici before joining, but what were Somnus and Chalice doing since their time on RNG last TI?
+Nothing!
+Lazy writing just deus ex machina'ing them back into the season if you ask me.

 **How was their DPC year?** 400 points